Water Resources Planning

 Broad Run Stressor Analysis: The Broad Run watershed covers 86 square miles in northern Virginia.
 The majority of the watershed lies in Loudoun County with the remainder in Fairfax County.
 In fall 2018, ICPRB expects to assist Va.
 DEQ with a stressor analysis to identify the most probable pollutant(s) associated with the benthic impairments.
 Va.
 DEQ will use the stressor analysis in the Total Maximum Daily Load (TMDLs) process to address bacteria impairments in the watershed.

-Goose Creek, Virginia: In collaboration with the Virginia Department of Environmental Quality and local stakeholders, ICPRB developed an Implementation Plan for a portion of the Goose Creek watershed in Loudoun and Fauquier counties (Upper Goose Creek, Cromwells Run, and Little River) to address bacteria impairments identified in a 2003 TMDL.
+Goose Creek, Virginia: In collaboration with the Virginia Department of Environmental Quality and local stakeholders, ICPRB developed an Implementation Plan and Technical Report for a portion of the Goose Creek watershed in Loudoun and Fauquier counties (Upper Goose Creek, Cromwells Run, and Little River) to address bacteria impairments identified in a 2003 TMDL.
 The plan was approved by the U.S. EPA in April 2018.
-The Public Document and Technical Document can be found on Va.
-DEQ’s Draft and Final Implementation Plans webpage.

 Adams County, Pennsylvania: In collaboration with a local advisory committee, concerned citizens, and Pennsylvania Department of Environmental Protection, ICPRB prepared the Critical Area Resources Plan for the Marsh and Rock creek watersheds.
 The voluntary plan identifies water resources issues in the watersheds and enumerates practical, implementable solutions.
 ICPRB maintained the Marsh and Rock blog as a communications tool during the CARP development process.
 ICPRB also participates in the county’s Water Resources Advisory Committee.
 As part of the collaboration with ICPRB, the USGS monitors groundwater levels in a network of wells in the area.